128technology/docs/docs/intro_installation_azure_mist.md

 ### Launch the Template

-This section describes how to fill out and launch the template using either the AWS marketplace or programmatically to deploy a Session Smart Router.
+This section describes how to fill out and launch the template using either the Azure marketplace or programmatically to deploy a Session Smart Router.

 ### Mist-Managed Session Smart Router